-For detailed information about each parameter, see the Reference Guide for your MAX.
+For detailed information about each parameter, see the MAX Reference Guide.

 Configuring IDSL voice-call support

 Ascend's ISDN Digital Subscriber Line (IDSL) card supports incoming and outgoing voice calls.
 To support outgoing voice calls, the connected Terminal Equipment (TE) must send digits to the MAX by means of Q.931 en-bloc dialing (sends all dialed digits to the MAX in one block (the ISDN Call Setup message) rather than one digit at a time).